What is Phlebitis and How is it Treated?

 what is phlebitis - how does it differ from deep vein thrombosis

-Unless you work in the medical field, you may not have heard of phlebitis.
+Have you heard of phlebitis?
 This term refers to the inflammation of a vein.
-Veins can become inflamed when there is a blood clot in the vein or the vein walls are damaged.
+Inflammation in veins occur when there is a blood clot in the vein or the vein walls are damaged.

 Below, we take a closer look at what phlebitis is, what causes it, and how it can be treated